lauren-cordova/event-agent/README.md

 Working on some scripts to build a personal agent for social or professional event tracking and management.
 This is very much a work in progress, so please check back for updates and feel free to leave comments, feedback, or requests! ✨

+## 🛠️ Agent Functionality

+### 🎉 Event Tracking & Management
+The **Event Agent** is designed to help you track and manage your social and professional events.
+I created an email account, signed up for mailing lists of meetups and event notifications, and then built this agent to parse the emails into structured data in a Google sheet so I can easily see and filter events from across a bunch of sources, including personal invites that I forward to my event email address.

+**🌟 Key Features:**
+- **Email Integration:** Automatically pull event data from unstructured emails so nothing gets lost! ⏰
+- **Web Scraping:** Visit event websites to fill out additional details that might not be in the email summary.
+- **Event Organization:** Easily search and filter events in the structured spreadsheet output. 📅
+- **Integration with APIs:** Future updates will include support for various APIs to enhance functionality. 🔗

 ## 🚀 Quick Start

 1. Clone this repository: